 This one isn't too sweet (no sugar bomb here).
 Plus, it's balanced with plant-based protein and a healthy dose of greens for good measure.

-Get the Everyday Green Smoothie recipe and nutritional info here.
+Get the Everyday Green Smoothie recipe and nutrition info here.

 Spinach is a favorite for smoothies because its texture and taste are so much easier to hide than kale, and it allows the bright flavors of your raw fruits to shine through.
 This recipe uses steamed spinach because it's easier to digest.

-Get the Hidden Spinach Smoothie recipe and nutritional info here.
+Get the Hidden Spinach Smoothie recipe and nutrition info here.

 3. Bunny Food Smoothie

-The tofu, veggies and fruit in this smoothie might sound like an unusual combination, but the subtle sweetness from the fruit and creaminess from the tofu makes this a delicious and easy way to start the morning.
+The tofu, veggies and fruit in this smoothie might sound like an unusual combination, but the subtle sweetness from the fruit and creaminess from the tofu makes this a delicious, protein-packed morning option.

-Get the Bunny Food Smoothie recipe and nutritional info here.
+Get the Bunny Food Smoothie recipe and nutrition info here.

 4. Pumpkin Spice Smoothie